dotCMS/core/core-web/libs/sdk/experiments/README.md

 # @dotcms/experiments

-`@dotcms/experiments` is the official dotCMS JavaScript library that helps add A/B testing to Single Page Applications (SPAs).
-It handles user assignments to different variants of a page and tracks their interactions.
+`@dotcms/experiments` is the official dotCMS JavaScript library that helps add A/B testing to your webapps.
+It handle user assignments to different variants of a page and tracks their interactions.

 ## Features

-This library facilitates the integration of A/B testing into your SPA by providing robust features for managing user experiences and tracking interactions:

 - **User Assignment to Experiments**: Automatically assigns users to different experimental variants, ensuring diverse user experiences and reliable test data.
 - **Link Verification for Redirection**: Checks links to ensure users are redirected to their assigned experiment variant, maintaining the integrity of the testing process.